 - All adults in a child care setting are required to wear medical masks and eye protection (i.e. face shield, goggles) while inside the child care premises.

-- All children in grades 4 and above are required to wear a non-medical or cloth mask while inside the child care premises.
+- All children in Grades 1 and above are required to wear a non-medical or cloth mask while inside the child care premises.

-- All children in kindergarten to grade 3 are encouraged but not required to wear a mask while inside the child care premises.
+- All children in Kindergarten or younger are encouraged but not required to wear a mask while inside the child care premises.

 - The use of masks is not required outdoors for adults or children if physical distancing of at least 2-meters can be maintained.